apache/arrow/docs/source/format/Columnar.rst

 * Relocatable without "pointer swizzling", allowing for true zero-copy access in shared memory

-Some things to keep in mind:

-* Some data types can be mutated in-place in memory, but others cannot.
-The community has made deliberate trade-offs regarding in-place mutability to provide analytical performance and data locality guarantees
+The Arrow columnar format provides analytical performance and data locality guarantees in exchange for comparatively more expensive mutation operations.
+This document is concerned only with in-memory data representation and serialization details; issues such as coordinating mutation of data structures are left to be handled by implementations.

 Terminology
 ===========